tanakamasayuki/vscode-arduino-cli-wrapper/README.md

 - **Upload Sketch** – Compiles and uploads in one go.
 You will be prompted for a serial port if one is not already selected, and the monitor is closed/reopened as needed so the port stays free.
 - **Upload Data (ESP32)** – Looks for a `data/` folder, creates a LittleFS or SPIFFS image, and flashes it.
 Perfect for web assets or configuration files bundled with your sketch.
 - **Build Check** – Compiles every profile defined in `sketch.yaml` with full warnings (`--warnings all`), then shows a summary of warnings and errors so you can spot regressions quickly.
+- **Debug Sketch** – Generates matching tasks and launch configurations from each profile’s `debug_config`.
+If Cortex-Debug is installed it launches a `cortex-debug` session; otherwise it falls back to the Microsoft C/C++ debugger with `request: "launch"` already set so the old “select a process to attach” prompt no longer appears.
 - **Run in Wokwi** – When a `sketch.yaml` profile sets `wokwi: true`, compiling that profile exports `.wokwi/<profile>/wokwi.elf`, scaffolds board-aware defaults for `diagram.json` / `wokwi.toml`, and adds a "Run in Wokwi" action that opens the diagram in the official simulator extension.

 ### Keep sketches organised